-The Reinsurance Security Committee consists of selected, professionally qualified employees from the reinsurance and functional areas of a number of VIG companies.
-The Reinsurance Security Committee rules are set down in the Reinsurance Security Rulebook.
+The Reinsurance Security Committee consists of selected, professionally qualified employees from the reinsurance and functional areas of a number of VIG insurance companies.
+The Reinsurance Security Committee rules are set down in the VIG Group Security Rulebook Guideline for SC members.